Learning with Subset Stacking: LEarning with Subset Stacking

-When the subsets are chosen randomly, \textit{e.g.}, via sampling anchor points, \LESS{} can also benefit from averaging over repetitions to reduce the variance.
-Averaging is a typical approach that is applied by ensemble methods.
-For \LESS{}, this simply corresponds to applying the procedure described above $r$ times and taking the average.
+{ }\textbf{Averaging and Boosting.} When the subsets are chosen randomly, \textit{e.g.}, via sampling anchor points, \LESS{} can also benefit from averaging over repetitions to reduce the variance.
+Averaging is a typical approach applied by ensemble methods.
+For \LESS{}, this simply corresponds to applying the procedure described above $b$ times and taking the average.
 If we denote the replication $\ell$ with a superscript, then the overall prediction for a test point $\vx_0 \in \RR^p$ with averaging leads to